antoinech13/Steroid/README.md

 - Description: Launch the photometry according to some input parameters.
 - Input:
-  - (INT) Number of reference stars (only in case of an automatic procedure).
+  - (INT) `nbOfStars`: Number of reference stars (only in case of an automatic procedure).
-  - (BOOLEAN) Center or not appertures of the center of brightness.
+  - (BOOLEAN) `center`: Center or not appertures of the center of brightness.
-  - (FLOAT) Maximum value that automatically selected reference stars should not overstep.
+  - (FLOAT) `maxVal`: Maximum value that automatically selected reference stars should not overstep.
-  - (FLOAT) The threshold to detect stars in the context of stars passages.
+  - (FLOAT) `starPassageOfs`: The threshold to detect stars in the context of stars passages.

 ***plotDif(refS = 0, ast = -1, yRange = None, binning = 1, resc = True, forma = 'jd', xtick = None, inMag = True, rmExtremPoint = False, cStd = 2, deg = 4, displayRmFit = False, starPassage = False, markerSize = 100, lineWidths = 5)***